epsilon537/boxlambda/docs/components_riscv_dbg.md

 ### RISCV OpenOCD

 OpenOCD is an open-source software package used to interface with a hardware debugger's JTAG port via various transport protocols.
-For BoxLambda, the hardware debug logic is implemented by a component called **RISCV-DBG**.
+For BoxLambda, the hardware debug logic is implemented by a component called `riscv-dbg`.
 The overall setup is illustrated below:

 ![OpenOCD General Setup](assets/OpenOCD_Setup_General.drawio.png)
 *OpenOCD General Setup*

 ### The RISCV-DBG Component

-`RISCV-DBG` is part of the [PULP Platform](https://github.com/pulp-platform).
+`Riscv-dbg` is part of the [PULP Platform](https://github.com/pulp-platform).
 It depends on the following repositories from the platform:

 - `common_cells`: [https://github.com/pulp-platform/common_cells](https://github.com/pulp-platform/common_cells)
 - `tech_cells_generic`: [https://github.com/pulp-platform/tech_cells_generic](https://github.com/pulp-platform/tech_cells_generic)